Ways conflict between countries can be resolved peacefully

 Mediation

-Mediation involves a neutral third party who helps conflicting groups communicate effectively.
-This process allows each side to present their views and listen actively, which fosters understanding.
-For instance, between two countries facing territorial disputes, a mediator can guide discussions to pinpoint each party's needs and interests, often leading to a mutually acceptable solution.
+Mediation involves a neutral third party who helps conflicting groups communicate and work toward a peaceful resolution.
+This process allows each side to express their views and listen to the other, fostering understanding.
+For example, in territorial disputes between two countries, a mediator can guide discussions to identify each party’s needs and interests, increasing the chances of a mutually acceptable solution.
+However, a disadvantage of mediation is that it relies on both parties’ willingness to cooperate—if one side refuses to compromise, the process may fail to resolve the conflict.

 International Courts